influxdata/docs-v2/content/v2.0/query-data/guides/monitor-states.md

 Detect state changes with the `monitor.stateChanges()` function.
 To use the `monitor.stateChanges()` function, you must set up a **check** to query data (stored in the `_monitoring` bucket > `statuses` measurement > `_level` column; see [Monitor data and send alerts](v2.0/monitor-alert/) for more detail.

-1. In Cloud, click the **Monitoring and Alerting** icon from the sidebar.
+1. In the InfluxDB user interface, click the **Monitoring and Alerting** icon from the sidebar.

     {{< nav-icon "alerts" >}}